osm-search/Nominatim/docs/admin/Installation.md

 out of memory problems if you have less than 64GB RAM.

 For a full planet install you will need at least 900GB of hard disk space.
-Rake into account that the OSM database is growing fast.
+Take into account that the OSM database is growing fast.
 Fast disks are essential.
 Using NVME disks is recommended.

 Even on a well configured machine the import of a full planet takes